Back to Articles

 • Society requirements: transfer forms, no-dues status, and any restrictions that can delay your name change.

-Step 2: Do a title and document check (this protects your money)
+2) Title and document check (this protects your money)

 • Title chain: how the property moved to the current owner (older deeds, allotment papers, conveyance, etc.).